Discover more from Adventures In "Journalism" by Sari Botton

-Or how about my knack for inadvertently being called in when major performers died — Biggie Smalls and Jerry Garcia, to name a couple — meaning that so much of my work there was writing obituaries.
+Or about my knack for inadvertently being called in when major performers died — Biggie Smalls and Jerry Garcia, to name a couple — meaning that so much of my work there was writing obituaries.

-Then there’s the self-deprecating shtick about how, as time went on, I had to spend half my working hours in the Viacom building searching Nexis (pre-Google!) to figure out who the hell I was writing about, because I was so out of touch with current music.
+Then there’s the self-deprecating shtick about how, as time went on, I had to spend half my working hours in the Viacom building searching Nexis and Netscape (pre-Google!) to figure out who the hell I was writing about, because I was so out of touch with current music.